helto4real/websocket/README.md

 - Refactor code so websocket.v contains only the code to understand basic implementations
     - moved communication to io.v
     - separation of handling frames and finished messages
-- Eventbus is using option as callback function for better error handling
+- Eventbus dependency removed and using own fn types.
+Now register callbacks with on_message, on_error, on_open, on_close functions

 ## Proposed / planned changes